Lorelai Gilmore: Storylines

-In the fifth season, Lorelai embarks on a relationship with Luke and after she discovers Rory has lost her virginity to married Dean, who was her first love and former boyfriend.
-Dean had married another girl, after breaking up with Rory.
+In the fifth season, Lorelai embarks on a relationship with Luke after discovering Rory has lost her virginity to married Dean, her first love and former boyfriend.
+Dean had married another girl after breaking up with Rory.
 This entanglement with a married man strains Rory and Lorelai's mother-daughter relationship.
-Eventually Rory apologizes.
-Christopher panicking over Sherrie's departure to Paris, leaving him alone with their baby, calls Lorelai for help.
-Rory later tells Christopher to leave her mother alone.
+Eventually, Rory apologizes.
+Christopher panicked over Sherrie's departure to Paris, leaving him alone with their baby, and calls Lorelai for help.
+Rory later tells Christopher to leave her mother alone because she's happy with Luke.
 After no news following her visit to his house, she invites Christopher to the inn with Rory and notices the tension between them.
 Luke also worries when he learns about the dinner.
-When Christopher's father dies, Lorelai and Rory go at his house to support him.
+When Christopher's father dies, Lorelai and Rory go to his house to support him.
 However, Lorelai does not mention her visit to Luke.
 Emily tells Christopher that the relationship between Lorelai and Luke is getting serious and that he should do something if he wants to end up with Lorelai.
 At Richard and Emily's wedding renewal ceremony, Lorelai finally admits to Luke her visit to Christopher when she notices his presence.
 Christopher tells Luke that his relationship with Lorelai won't last because he is destined to be with Lorelai.
-This leads to Luke breaking up with Lorelai but they later reunite.
-Lorelai, however, remains furious at Emily for some time and eventually forgives her.
-Lorelai is worried about Rory's relationship with Logan Huntzberger (Matt Czuchry) and his family's influence on her.
+This leads to Luke breaking up with Lorelai, but they later reunite.
+Lorelai, however, remains furious at Emily for some time but eventually forgives her.
+Lorelai is worried about Rory's relationship with Logan Huntzberger and his family's influence on her.
 At the conclusion of the season, they steal a yacht and end up at the police station.
-Rory decides to take a year off from Yale which upsets Lorelai and when her parents, who initially agreed to help, change their mind and permit Rory to move in with them, prompts Lorelai to propose to Luke.
+Rory decides to take a year off from Yale, which upsets Lorelai, and when her parents, who initially agreed to help her, change their minds and permit Rory to move in with them, Lorelai decides to propose to Luke.

-In the sixth season, Lorelai and Rory do not talk for months while Luke agrees to marry Lorelai and they renovate her house.
-When Luke reveals he cannot trust Lorelai after she has received a message from Christopher, the two fight.
-Lorelai and Rory finally reconcile and she decides to return to Yale.
+In the sixth season, Lorelai and Rory do not talk for months, but Luke agrees to marry Lorelai, and they renovate her house.
+When Luke reveals that he cannot trust Lorelai after she receives a message from Christopher, the two fight.
+Lorelai and Rory finally reconcile, and she decides to return to Yale.
 Luke learns he has a daughter but does not tell Lorelai.
-Lorelai later finds out about Luke's daughter and they decide to postpone the wedding.
-When Christopher receives an inheritance, he starts to pay for Yale and the Friday night dinners aren't so mandatory anymore.
-After posing an ultimatum to Luke which leads to their break-up, Lorelai finds comfort in Christopher and they start dating again.
+Lorelai later finds out about Luke's daughter, and they postpone the wedding.
+When Christopher receives an inheritance, he starts to pay for Yale, and Friday night dinners are no longer mandatory.
+Luke begins to form a relationship with his daughter but insists that Lorelai stay out of it.
+After posing an ultimatum to Luke, which leads to their break-up, Lorelai sleeps with Christopher, and they start dating again.